ArmandPhilippot/wp-blank-theme/README.md

 # WP Blank Theme

-A blank theme to use WordPress as headless CMS.
+A blank theme to use WordPress as a headless CMS.

 ## Feature

-If the `REDIRECTION_URL` is specified, the user will be redirect to the given URL when he tries to access another URL than `/wp-admin/`.
+If the `REDIRECTION_URL` is specified, the user will be redirected to the given URL when they try to access another URL than `/wp-admin/`.

 ## Setup